 The most influential catalyst for reparations, however, may be the ubiquitous Al Sharpton (in photo, with Sen. Elizabeth Warren).
 Now 64, the New York City-based minister, civil rights activist, politician and media star, starting about 20 years ago, went respectable.
-He mastered the art of cultivating ties to the highest levels of politics, business, labor and philanthropy.
+He mastered the art of cultivating ties to people at the highest levels of politics, business, labor and philanthropy.
 As my recent book Sharpton: A Demagogue’s Rise, explains, Sharpton’s community organizing over the decades often has constituted incitements to riot (which on occasion resulted in actual riots with lethal consequences).
 Despite that, he has become a Democratic kingmaker, the man to see for the party’s white political aspirants seeking the black vote.

 Back during 2003-04, Sharpton himself ran for president.
 While he had no realistic chance of winning the Democratic nomination, the experience won him credibility as a legitimate voice for progressive causes, especially those related to civil rights.
 On the eve of his declaration of that candidacy, he published a book, Al on America, which functioned as an autobiography and a campaign tract.
 Reverend Al put reparations on the table: